The SEO professionals’ concerns with the performance and navigation of websites on mobile devices have always existed.

 - SSL certificate: Google understands that HTTPS addresses are used in secure mobile sites and therefore gives them priority in the search ranking;

-Performance: optimize your website to ensure the highest possible speed
+2. Performance: Optimize your website to ensure the highest possible speed

 Speed is the critical factor in mobile navigation, after all, we need to ensure a good navigation experience in naturally unstable connections and with limited services.
 The solution, however, remains the same: to focus on the essential!